...

 How Much Compensation Could I Claim For A Housing Association Data Breach?

 In this section, we’ll help you understand how much compensation you could be entitled as part of your housing data breach claim.
-Firstly, we’ll familiarise you with the two different types of compensation that you could claim after falling victim to a data breach; material damage and non-material damage.
+Firstly, we’ll familiarise you with the two different kinds of compensation that you could claim after falling victim to a data breach; material damage and non-material damage.

 • Material damage aims to restore any financial losses that you incurred as a result of your data breach.
 You may have had money stolen through having your account accessed.
 Such incidents can cause permanent issues in terms of your credit, which accounts for why future damage is also taken into consideration when calculating compensation for a data breach.